 When you adopt a cat, you commit to giving them a loving home and to keeping them healthy and safe.
 The only way to truly do this is to keep them indoors.
 Cats are happy being indoors and do not need to be outside to have a fulfilling life.
 Yet, some owners still struggle with the decision of whether to let their cat out.

 The dangers of keeping your cat outdoors far outweigh any benefits.
 Just look at the numbers.
 Indoor cats live an average of 12.5 years and can reach the ripe old age of 18 or more.
-In contrast, outdoor cats on average live only 2 to 5 years.
+In contrast, outdoor cats live only 2 to 5 years.

 Cats that are allowed outside are at risk of: